Nevsy/passwordManager/README.md

+# ⚠️⚠️⚠️
+# THIS IS NOT SAFE
+The password manager contained is DOES NOT have ANY form of encryption.

+Consult a proper password manager (like the terminal based Pass) if you want a password manager.

+Additionally it is far from well structured code, and contains a tonne of things yet to improve (UX, bugs to fix, file management and placement, customisation, ...).

+This is a project I have made to learn more about C, C libraries and to have some fun.
+# ⚠️⚠️⚠️

 # Usage
+(not up to date: see "-h" or "--help")
 ```C
 printf("--> password.exe show <name> [-m | -c] \n");
 printf("\tshow a password (and metadata, copy to clipboard and don't show in terminal)\n");